FMCSA Violation Points System

 - If a company accumulates too many points, they can be fined or have their license suspended or revoked.

-- It is important for trucking companies to stay up-to-date with FMCSA regulations in order to avoid penalties associated with violations.
+- Trucking companies need to stay up-to-date with FMCSA regulations to avoid penalties associated with violations.